coral-streaming/coral/docs/Actors-JsonActor.md

 #### Example
 {% highlight json %}
 {
-  "data": {
-    "type": "actors",
-    "attributes": {
   "type": "json",
   "params": {
     "template": {
       "a": "some constant text",
       "b": "${referenceField}",
       "c": "${ref.sub.sub[2]}",
       "d": {
-            "e": "${ref2}",
+        "e": "${ref.othersub}",
         "f": "${ref3}"
       }
     }
   }
 }
-  }
-}
 {% endhighlight %}

-If fields are expressions the create a string field starting with a the expression (according to the coral JSON expression parser) surrounded by `${` ... `}`.
+The above example defines a template according to which the output JSON will be formatted.
+To access a field value in the trigger JSON, surround a field name with `${` ... `}`.

+In the above example, the value of top-level field "referenceField" from the input JSON object is used as value for field "b" in the output JSON object.
+Sub-fields can be accessed by dot notation, as the field "ref.othersub" shows.
+Array elements can be accessed by `[i]` where `i` refers to the 0-based index of the element in the array.

 ## Trigger

 The `JsonActor` only does useful work if the trigger is connected.
-The trigger can be any JSON.
+The trigger can be any JSON object.
 The supplied JSON will be used to fill the template.

-#### Example

 ## Emit
-The `JsonActor` emits the transformed JSON.
+The `JsonActor` emits the transformed JSON object.
-That is the template JSON with expressions replaced with their evaluation from the trigger input.

 ## State
-The `JsonActor` keeps no state.
+The `JsonActor` does not keep any state.

 ## Collect
 The `JsonActor` does not collect state from other actors.